WEATHERTrackCAST

 Where:

-Portions of east central and northeast Oklahoma.
+Portions of south central and southeast Wisconsin.

 When: